fonnesbeck/scipy2014_tutorial/README.md

 The easiest way to install the Python packages required for this tutorial is via [Anaconda](https://store.continuum.io/cshop/anaconda/), a scientific Python distribution offered by Continuum analytics.
 Several other tutorials will be recommending a similar setup.

 One of the key features of Anaconda is a command line utility called `conda` that can be used to manage third party packages.
-We have built a PyMC package for `conda` that can be installed from your terminal via the following command:
+We have built a PyMC package for `conda` (Python 2.7.x only) that can be installed from your terminal via the following command:

     conda install -c https://conda.binstar.org/pymc pymc

 This should install any prerequisite packages that are required to run PyMC.
+Those wishing to run PyMC under Python 3 should build it from source:

+    pip install git+git://github.com/pymc-devs/pymc.git@2.3

 For those of you on Mac OS X that are already using the [Homebrew](http://brew.sh) package manager, I have prepared a script that will install the entire Python scientific stack, including PyMC 2.3.
 You can download the script [here](https://gist.github.com/fonnesbeck/7de008b05e670d919b71) and run it via: